What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Enable Multi-Factor Authentication (MFA):

-Enforce multi-factor authentication (MFA) for IAM users, particularly for those with elevated privileges or access to sensitive resources.
+Enforce multi-factor authentication (MFA) for IAM users, particularly those with elevated privileges or access to sensitive resources.

 An MFA further expands the already existing security by requiring users to provide not only one but a method of two-factor authentication used for producing the one-time password, which is done through either a hardware token or mobile app in the end along with the password.